chcepe/beemp3/README.md

 # BeeMP3
-Music Downloader is built to download mp3 files from Soundcloud Server.
+BeeMP3 is built to download mp3 files from Soundcloud Server.

 Current features:
 - Search Songs